agile-students-fall2025/1-project-proposal-scrumy/README.md

 Climbing gyms reset their walls often, and climbers lose track of sends or forget the strategies that worked.
 Project Crux provides a personal logbook and community platform to record climbs, share beta, and connect with others.

 This matters because climbing is both personal and social.
-Many climbers want to measure progression (e.g., sending their first V4) while also learning from peers.
+Many climbers want to measure progression (e.g. sending their first V4) while also learning from peers.
 Currently, solutions are scattered or informal; Project Crux unifies them into one accessible space.

 ## For Whom?